City-of-Helsinki/haitaton-ui/docs/geometry-persistence.md

 Only raw GeoJSON geometry objects (no Feature wrappers, no projection transforms beyond what the map already uses).

+### Supported geometry shapes

+The persistence system stores plain GeoJSON geometry objects.
+The following GeoJSON geometry types are supported and will be serialized/deserialized by the helpers in `geometrySerialization.ts`:

+- Point
+- MultiPoint
+- LineString
+- MultiLineString
+- Polygon
+- MultiPolygon

+If you need to persist additional geometry types in future (for example `GeometryCollection`) add an explicit test and ensure `deserializeGeometry` correctly handles them.

 ### Key Components

 | Component / File                                                              | Responsibility                                                                                    |